Airpino/ADBSOM/README.md

 Code for the paper draft __Batch Self Organizing maps for distributional data using adaptive distances__
 (In submission)
 Authors:
-_Francisco De Carvalho, Rosanna Verde, Antonio Balzanella_
+_Francisco De Carvalho, Antonio Irpino, Rosanna Verde, Antonio Balzanella_

 ## The draft of the paper
 The draft of the paper is available here https://arxiv.org/abs/1811.06980